My Tax Digital - Frequently Asked Questions (FAQs)

 Can I file my VAT returns manually through the HMRC portal?

-No. Unless you have successfully applied for a digital exclusion exemption from HMRC, all VAT returns must be submitted using MTD-compatible software like My Tax Digital.
+No. Unless you have a digital exclusion exemption, all VAT returns must be submitted using MTD-compatible software.

 What VAT accounting schemes are supported?